-Email is one of the favourite means of communication of cybercriminals.
-It is cheap to use, it doesn’t require any identification on the part of the sender and the service is very quick.
+Email is one of the most favourite means of communication of cybercriminals.
+It is cheap to use, it does not require any identification on the part of the sender and the service is very quick.

-Email can be used as a tool for many forms of attacks.
-This chapter will deal with analysing email to find out how to recognise a suspicious email without opening the links it contains or its attachments.
+Emails can be used as a tool for many forms of attacks.
+This chapter will deal with analysing emails to find out how to recognise a suspicious email without opening the links it contains or its attachments.

-Spam is another name for unsolicited emails.
+Spam is another name for an unsolicited email.
 These can be advertising, hoaxes (fake messages) or phishing-type attacks.
 Your service provider or your email client should have the ability to recognise and flag spam.

 A legitimate correspondent who knew your email address would have your identifying information and use it to address you as appropriate.

 Handle this type of email with great care.
 If the email contains any of the elements (detailed in the sections below), do not respond.

 If the email does not address you by name and it contains a link, it is very probably trying to lure you to a malicious website (phishing or infection by malicious code exploiting technical vulnerabilities).
 Whatever you do, do not click on that link.
 (See: Email – best practices).

 If the email does not address you by name and it includes an attachment, it is very probably an attempt to infect your machine with malware.
 Any type of file could include malicious code.
 Whatever you do, do not open the file.
 A lot of social engineering type of attacks operate based on infected files attached to emails exploiting human vulnerabilities.
 (See: Email – best practices)

 Even if the email is properly addressed to you, still take care and check the following elements:

 You know and trust the sender.
 The email was expected and was announced during earlier communication – you can trust the email and its contents.
 You should, however, remain wary of opening attachments which, despite everything else, could contain malicious code or links leading to malicious websites.